hindu-comm/weblogs/aryaakasha/2023/05/2023-05-13_for-pratyangira-roaring-goddess-of-the-counter-fir.md

 My suspicions appear confirmed in the Tandya Mahabrahmana (XIV 11 28),
 where Indra’s slaying of the Yatis is indeed said to have accrued Him
 an (expiatable) ritual impurity –
 with, more interestingly, the commentator directly having the sin in question declared to be Brahmanicide.
-Although curiously, the same source then goes on to emphatically declare the Yatisas having “practised observances contrary to the Veda”\[Tandya Br. viii 1 4, Muir translation\], to be “hostile to sacrifices”\[ibid., xiii 4 27\] and also against “rites”\[ibid., xiv 11 28\], yet also being “Brahmans who did not celebrate the jyotishtoma and other sacrifices, but lived in another way.” \[ibid., xviii 1 9\]
+Although curiously, the same source then goes on to emphatically declare the Yatis
+as having “practised observances contrary to the Veda”\[Tandya Br. viii 1 4, Muir translation\],
+to be “hostile to sacrifices”\[ibid., xiii 4 27\] and also against “rites”\[ibid., xiv 11 28\],
+yet also being “Brahmans who did not celebrate the jyotishtoma and other sacrifices, but lived in another way.” \[ibid., xviii 1 9\]+++(5)+++

-Sayana, meanwhile, declares the Yatis to be “Asuras in the disguise of \[Yatis\]” and the aforementioned Arurmaghas (elsewhere – ‘Arunmukhas’, apparently) to be “Asuras in the form \[‘disguise’, per Haug\] of Brahmans”, per his commentary upon Ait.
+Sayana, meanwhile, declares the Yatis to be “Asuras in the disguise of \[Yatis\]”+++(5)+++
+and the aforementioned Arurmaghas (elsewhere – ‘Arunmukhas’, apparently) to be “Asuras in the form \[‘disguise’, per Haug\] of Brahmans”,
+per his commentary upon Ait.
 Br.
+VII 28;
-VII 28; Haug also notes Sankara Acharya’s Kaushitaki Upanishad commentary as parsing “Arunmukhas” as “in whose mouth is not the study of the Vedas”, with Haug’s inference being that these Arurmaghas “were no doubt a kind of degraded Aryas, very likely a tribe of the ancient Iranians, in whose language (the Zend) the words aurvo and magha are frequently to be met with”.
-Perhaps surprisingly to some corners of our audience given my recurrent sentiments in relation to Zoroastrianism … I do not share his view.
+Haug also notes Sankara Acharya’s Kaushitaki Upanishad commentary
+as parsing “Arunmukhas” as “in whose mouth is not the study of the Vedas”,
+with Haug’s inference being that these Arurmaghas “were no doubt a kind of degraded Aryas,
+very likely a tribe of the ancient Iranians, in whose language (the Zend)
+the words aurvo and magha are frequently to be met with”. +++(4)+++

+Perhaps surprisingly to some corners of our audience given my recurrent sentiments in relation to Zoroastrianism …
+I do not share his view.
 At least, not axiomatically.
 It would be tempting to speculate that the ‘Ashemaoghas’ mentioned in the Avestan texts (ref.
-Vendidad Fargard 18 I 11), for example, may bear some coterminity in this direction – but that is not our purpose to get into herein.
+Vendidad Fargard 18 I 11), for example,
+may bear some coterminity in this direction –
+but that is not our purpose to get into herein.

-The semi-conflation of the Arurmaghas / Arunmukhas with the Yatisinstead suggests that these are, at least in ritual invocation of the sort and style that we have above discussed, intended as an ‘enemy’ clade.
-And the characteristics that we are able to piece together for these should seem to have them as something along the lines of an ‘enemy caster’, or a ‘dark (even ‘inverse’) equivalent’ to the Brahmins doing the proper-and-pious invoking.
+The semi-conflation of the Arurmaghas / Arunmukhas with the Yatis instead suggests that
+these are, at least in ritual invocation of the sort and style that we have above discussed,
+intended as an ‘enemy’ clade.
+And the characteristics that we are able to piece together for these
+should seem to have them as something along the lines of an ‘enemy caster’, or a ‘dark (even ‘inverse’) equivalent’ to the Brahmins doing the proper-and-pious invoking.+++(4)+++
 In just the same manner as Agni fights via prayerful operation, a Priest of the Demons, at various points in the SBr ritual manuals (ref.
 SBr III 5 1 21 , etc.).
 Hence, as Sayana had it – ‘Asuras in Brahmin form’.

-Or, perhaps more interestingly, perhaps, something more akin to our understanding for Yatudhana – ‘Sorcerer’, albeit with potency gained via making offerings to enlisted Demons.
-As that is the reasonably direct meaning for ‘Yatudhana’ – One who feeds / gives offering (‘dhaana’ / dhāna /धान) to the Yatus (Yātu /यातु – in this context ‘Those Who Go \[through the air?\]’, and intended to refer to the Demons bound by the spells of the miscreant metaphysically empowered villain encountered herein).
+Or, perhaps more interestingly, perhaps,
+something more akin to our understanding for Yatudhana – ‘Sorcerer’,
+albeit with potency gained via making offerings to enlisted Demons.
+As that is the reasonably direct meaning for ‘Yatudhana’ –
+One who feeds / gives offering (‘dhaana’ / dhāna /धान) to the Yatus (Yātu /यातु – in this context ‘Those Who Go \[through the air?\]’,
+and intended to refer to the Demons bound by the spells of the miscreant
+metaphysically empowered villain encountered herein).

-As it happens, Yati / Yatin appears to actually share an etymological root with ‘Yatu’; although it is a little unclear as to just how ‘close’ the relationship might truly have been intended to be.
-Given later texts upon the subject, I do not think that the Yatis/ Yatins were intended in this context to be the demons *themselves* (insofar as it matters) – but rather, humans making active use of them in the course of their own ritual ensorcellments.
+As it happens, Yati / Yatin appears to actually share an etymological root with ‘Yatu’;
+although it is a little unclear as to just how ‘close’ the relationship might truly have been intended to be.
+Given later texts upon the subject,
+I do not think that the Yatis/ Yatins were intended in this context
+to be the demons *themselves* (insofar as it matters) –
+but rather, humans making active use of them in the course of their own ritual ensorcellments.

 To quote myself upon the subject as to their essential nature:

-“Later scripture should seem to present these ‘Yatins’ in a rather interesting manner – effectively suggesting these to be almost ‘priestly’ sorts … certainly capable of carrying out rites, however hopelessly in league with Demons and in arrogant opposition to the Gods.
-Indeed, in at least one telling they (or the forces they are aligned with) even have had the temerity to attempt to steal the Wife of the Sacrificer (Man – or, more directly, Manu) via a mentally afflicting “influence”.
-Thus necessitating the enlisted aid of Indra in order to smash both the scurrilous mind-ensnaring enchantment and its would-be beneficiaries.
+> “Later scripture should seem to present these ‘Yatins’ in a rather interesting manner –
+> effectively suggesting these to be almost ‘priestly’ sorts …
+> certainly capable of carrying out rites,
+> however hopelessly in league with Demons
+> and in arrogant opposition to the Gods.
+> Indeed, in at least one telling they (or the forces they are aligned with)
+> even have had the temerity to attempt to steal the Wife of the Sacrificer (Man – or, more directly, Manu)
+> via a mentally afflicting “influence”.
+> Thus necessitating the enlisted aid of Indra in order to smash both the scurrilous mind-ensnaring enchantment and its would-be beneficiaries.
 By feeding them to the Wolves!”

+## Pratyangira
-This is, then, quite pertinent for our contemplation of the Vedic resonation of Pratyangira – as She is called upon in order to deflect the dark enchantments and malefic efforts to be unleashed by such sorts against the pious devotee, the *proper* priestly invoker.
+This is, then, quite pertinent for our contemplation of the Vedic resonation of Pratyangira –
+as She is called upon in order to deflect the dark enchantments
+and malefic efforts to be unleashed by such sorts against the pious devotee, the *proper* priestly invoker.+++(5)+++

-And also through Her that various great boons may be bestowed, particularly those which the demons and demon-worshippers might have sought to interfere with.
+And also through Her that
+various great boons may be bestowed,
+particularly those which the demons and demon-worshippers might have sought to interfere with.

 To quote from the Taittiriya Samhita in relation to Vak as Lioness (i.e. not Praytangira*directly* – but quite resonantly therewith, all the same):

-“The High Altar \[Vak\] said, ‘Through Me Ye shall obtain all Your desires.’
+> “The High Altar \[Vak\] said,
+> ‘Through Me Ye shall obtain all Your desires.’
-The Gods desired, ‘Let Us overcome the Asuras Our foes.’
+> The Gods desired, ‘Let Us overcome the Asuras Our foes.’
 They sacrificed (with the words),’Thou Art a Lioness, overcoming rivals; Hail!’
 They over came the Asuras, Their foes.
-Having overcome the Asuras, Their foes, They felt desire, ‘May We obtain Offspring.’
+> Having overcome the Asuras, Their foes,
+> They felt desire, ‘May We obtain Offspring.’
 They Sacrificed (with the words), ‘Thou Art a Lioness, bestowing fair offspring, Hail!’
 They obtained offspring.
-They having obtained offspring felt desire, ‘May We obtain cattle.’
+> They having obtained offspring felt desire, ‘May We obtain cattle.’
 They Sacrificed (with the words), ‘Thou Art a Lioness, bestowing increase of wealth; Hail!’
 They obtained cattle.
 Having obtained cattle, They felt desire, ‘May We obtain support.’
 They Sacrificed (with the words), ‘Thou Art a Lioness, winning (the favour of) the Adityas; Hail!’